Bridgend: Music

 Funeral for a Friend and Jayce Lewis have both received mainstream and commercial recognition, while rock/metal act Bullet for My Valentine contributed to the meteoric uprising in the mid-2000s metal music industry.
 Along with Those Damn Crows, they have all received national and international chart success.
 Several smaller venues in and around the town centre, including The New Angel Inn, The Railway Inn, Barracudas and Sapphires, host a number of open-mic nights.
 Bryan Adams played to a 15,000 crowd at Brewery Field stadium in the town in 2006.
 The Recreation Centre has hosted acts such as Fall Out Boy and Bring Me the Horizon.

 Eisteddfodau

 Bridgend hosted the National Eisteddfod in 1948.
 Bridgend County hosted the Urdd Gobaith Cymru National Eisteddfod in 2017.

 Media

+Television signals are received from the Wenvoe TV transmitter and the local relay transmitter situated in Llangeinor.

-Bridgend has its own commercial radio station: 106.3 Bridge FM, and is the location of Internet-based radio station Celtica radio.
+Bridgend is served by several Independent Local Radio stations: Bridge FM, Heart South Wales, Nation Radio Wales and Celtica radio.
 The main local newspaper is The Glamorgan Gazette, although a free newspaper, The Recorder, has increased its circulation in recent times.
 Around Town magazine is the free local lifestyle magazine for Bridgend.